 Migraines can be a debilitating condition to live with, making it difficult or even impossible to maintain a regular school or work schedule.

-- 91% of migraine sufferers report having to miss work during a migraine attack
+- 91% of migraineurs report having to miss work during an attack

 - 70% say that migraines have caused problems with their relationships